CesiumGS/cesium-unity/Documentation~/developer-setup.md

 NotImplementedException: The native implementation is missing so OnValidate cannot be invoked.
 ```

 This is because the C++ code has not yet been compiled.

+> [!NOTE]
+> Once this step is complete, verify that Reinterop has generated the `.cpp` and `.h` source files.
+These should be located in `/native~/Runtime/generated-Editor/` and `/native~/Editor/>generated-Editor/`.
+If those directories are not present, it may be necessary to force Reinterop to run.
+This can be done by adding a comment or other minor change to `./Runtime/ConfigureReinterop.cs`
+and `./Editor/ConfigureReinterop.cs` .
+> ```
+> cd cesium-unity-samples/Packages/com.cesium.unity
+> echo "" >> ./Runtime/ConfigureReinterop.cs
+> echo "" >> ./Editor/ConfigureReinterop.cs
+> ```
+> Alternatively, one may simple add a blank line or other minor change to both `ConfigureReinterop.cs` files in any text editor.
+> Once those changes have been saved, go back to the Unity editor to force it to re-run Reinterop.

 To compile the C++ code for use in the Editor, run:

 ```
 cd cesium-unity-samples/Packages/com.cesium.unity/native~